Exploring extreme scale: Alphabet/Abstraction.

 Each letter goes six iterations deep.

-For example, "A" was created by copying the original "A" three times, shrinking each to half the original size, and arranging them to recreate the "A" letterform.
-This treatment was then applied to the set of three "A"s to create a set of nine, and the set of nine to create a set of 27, and so forth.
+For example, "A" was created by copying the original "A" three times, shrinking each by 50%, and arranging them to recreate the "A" letterform.
+This treatment was then applied to the set of three "A"s to create a set of nine, and the set of nine to create a set of 27, and so on.